duckdb/duckdb_vss/README.md

 - Only vectors consisting of `FLOAT`s are supported at the moment.
 - The index itself is not buffer managed and must be able to fit into RAM memory.

-That said, the index will be persisted into the database if you run DuckDB with a disk-backed database file.
+With that said, the index will be persisted into the database if you run DuckDB with a disk-backed database file.
 But there is no incremental updates, so every time DuckDB performs a checkpoint the entire index will be serialized to disk and overwrite its previous blocks.
 Similarly, the index will be deserialized back into main memory in its entirety after a restart of the database, although this will be deferred until you first access the table associated with the index.
 Depending on how large the index is, the deserialization process may take some time, but it should be faster than simply dropping and re-creating the index.

 ---